OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 Errors are indicated in the transcript with two asterisks.
 I demoted certain kinds of error to warnings, and this of course helped a lot.

+Perhaps in the future I should create issues for things like this; but generally I notice something and fix it right away, and/or nobody else would care, so it hardly seems worthwhile.

 ### Fungal taxonomy

 Many of the orders from the Hibbett fungal orders taxonomy were empty,